ScientiFox/REDWOLF/README.md

 <img width="520" alt="refiner" src="https://github.com/user-attachments/assets/57ff6251-eda3-4ea3-92fd-ca0e64e732d8" />

 #### Refiner
 The refiner is intended as a component of a future brainstorming and problem-solving focused module, however is useful as a stand-alone module for editing and thought clarification uses as well.
-It is a heavily user interaction-based module, in which the module is provided with an initial statement (typically from a user in the standalone version, but intended to be a first-pass statement from an LLM when used as a submodule) for which the user provides feedback
+It is a heavily user interaction-based module, in which the module is provided with an initial statement (typically from a user in the standalone version, but intended to be a first-pass statement from an LLM when used as a submodule) for which the user provides feedback.
+That feedback is then used by the module to generate a revised form of the statement.

-## Prospective Additions
+The user is then asked to approve or disapprove of the changes.
+If the user approves, then the working statement is updated to the new version, and prompted for further revisions.
+Otherwise, the statement remains the same, and the user is prompted to provide alternative feedback for another pass.